Jetsurf/jet-bot/README.md

  - `/s3 stats sr` : Displays your stats from Salmon Run
  - `/s3 stats battle NUM` : Displays the results of a previous battle (1-50)
+ - `/s3 schedule` : Shows the map/mode schedule for a specific game type
+ - `/s3 srmaps` : Shows the current Salmon Run maps
  - `/s3 fit` : Posts your current gear loadout
  - `/s3 fest` : Shows if there is an announced SplatFest
  - `/s3 scrim` : Generate a list of Splatoon 3 maps and modes